constabulary/getgb.io/content/docs/depfile.md

 +++
-title       = "Automatically download gb project dependencies" date = "2001-01-01"
+title       = "Automatically fetch project dependencies" categories = [ "docs" ]
+date = "2001-01-01"
 +++

-_NOTE: This feature is currently __experimental__.
+_NOTE: This feature is currently **experimental**.
 Please try it out and [report any issues](https://github.com/constabulary/gb/issues/new)._

 gb can optionally download released versions of your project's dependencies.

-This feature is only enabled if the dependency file, `$PROJECT/depfile` is present, and the lists explicitly the dependencys' required version.
+This feature is only enabled if the dependency file, `$PROJECT/depfile` is present, and the lists explicitly the required version of the depdendency.
 If the `depfile` is updated to reflect a version which is not present locally, that will be downloaded the next time gb is run.

 ## Backstory
 gb cares about reliable builds, a lot.
 Giving Go developers the tools they need to achieve repeatable builds was the motivation for developing gb.
 The main way gb does this is via the `$PROJECT/vendor/src` directory.
 If you need a _specific_ revision of a dependency, you should vendor it to `$PROJECT/vendor/src`.